canonical/kafka-k8s-operator/docs/tutorial/integrate-with-client-applications.md

   --consumer \
 ```

-Now you know how to use credentials provided by related charms to successfully read/write data from Charmed Apache Kafka!
+Now you know how to use credentials provided by related charms to successfully read/write data from Charmed Apache Kafka K8s!

 ### Charm client applications

-Actually, the Data Integrator is only a very special client charm, that implements the `kafka_client` relation interface for exchanging data with Charmed Apache Kafka and user management via relations.
+Actually, the Data Integrator is only a very special client charm, that implements the `kafka_client` relation interface for exchanging data with Charmed Apache Kafka K8s and user management via relations.

 For example, the steps above for producing and consuming messages to Apache Kafka have also been implemented in the `kafka-test-app` charm (that also implements the `kafka_client` relation) providing a fully integrated charmed user experience, where producing/consuming messages can simply be achieved using relations.